 The Heart and the Brain and how they wise up to our emotions

-You might want to use the words hearta nd mind here, the relationship between the two are paramount to understading one’s feelings and emotions.
-As some one who works from a very heart centred approach, I have studied this relationship.
+You might want to use the words heart and mind here, the relationship between the two are paramount to understanding one’s feelings and emotions.
+As someone who works from a very heart centred approach, I have studied this relationship.
 The heart, also known as the little brain, sends the signals to the brain which in turn ignites our thoughts on how we are feeling.
-It could be argued that many say it is the other wy around.
-Check out this presentation I put together to explain the relationship between the to.
+It could be argued that many say it is the other way around.